alexrudy/alexrudy.org/_posts/2020-01-19-python-setup.md

 2. Create a virtual environment with `pyenv virtualenv <version> <name>`.
 3. Set `<name>` as the default python version for the project with `pyenv local <name>`.

-Now, whenever you are in the project directory, `pyenv` will select the appropraite python version and virtual environment.
+Now, whenever you are in the project directory, `pyenv` will select the appropriate python version and virtual environment.

 For example, to set up a virtual environment for working on a project called `frobulator`:
 ```